Skip to content

 Tampere Philharmonic Orchestra

-Tampere Opera Chorus
+Tampere Opera Choir

 Choir conductor Heikki Liimola